benediktaugenstein/simple-neural-network/README.md

-# Neural Network from scratc
+# Neural Network from scratch
 A simple neural network from scratch, built in Python.

 # How it works